griffda/PROCESS-/documentation/proc-pages/getting-started.md

 Another approach is to start with an input file that gives a feasible solution, and modify it step by step towards the parameters desired.
 This process is automated by the utility `a_to_b`.

-It is important to choose the right number of *useful* iteration variables for th problem to be solved - it is possible to activate too many iteration variables as well as too few, some of which may be redundant.
+It is important to choose the right number of *useful* iteration variables for the problem to be solved - it is possible to activate too many iteration variables as well as too few, some of which may be redundant.

 Both optimisation and non-optimisation runs can fail with an error message suggesting that the iteration process is not making good progress.
 This is likely to be due to the code itself unable to escape a region of the parameters space where the minimum in the residuals is significantly above zero.
 In this situation, there is either no solution possible (the residuals can therefore never approach zero), or the topology of the local minimum makes it difficult for the code to escape to the global minimum.
 Again, a helpful technique os to wither change the list of iteration variables in use, or to simply modify their initial values to try to help the code avoid such regions.

 A technique that occasionally removes problems due to unfeasible results, particularly if an error code `ifail = 3` is encountered during an optimisation run, is to adjust slightly one of the limits imposed on the iteration variables, even if the limit in question has not been reached.
-This subtly alters the gradients computed by the code during the iteration process, and may tip the balance so that the code decides that the device produced is feasible after all.
-For instance, a certain component's temperature might be 400 K, and its maximum allowable temperature is 1000 K. Adjusting this limit to 900 K (which will make no different tot he *actual* temperature) may be enough to persuade the code that it has found a feasible solution.
+This subtly alters the gradients computed by the code during the iteration process and may tip the balance so that the code decides that the device produced is feasible after all.
+For instance, a certain component's temperature might be 400 K, and its maximum allowable temperature is 1000 K. Adjusting this limit to 900 K (which will make no different to the *actual* temperature) may be enough to persuade the code that it has found a feasible solution.

 Similarly, the order in which the constraint equations and iteration variables are stored in the `icc` and `ixc` arrays can make the difference between a feasible and unfeasible result.
 This seemingly illogical behaviour is  typical of the way in which the code works.